yoichimichael/oo-relationships-astronaut-review/README.md

 * `Astronaut#shuttles`
   * returns an `Array` of this astronaut's shuttles: past, present, and future
 * `Astronaut#join_shuttle`
   * takes in an argument of a `Shuttle` instance and adds this astronaut to the shuttle's list of astronauts if it doesn't exceed that shuttle's capacity.
-If the shuttle is already full, print a message to the screen: `This shuttle is at capacity!`.
+If the shuttle is already full, print the following message: `This shuttle is at capacity!`.
 * `Astronaut.all`
   * returns an `Array` of all the astronauts
 * `Astronaut.most_missions`